 The worldwide search for answers on COVID-19 leaves internet users vulnerable to the conspiracies that are spreading as fast as the coronavirus itself.

 The World Health Organisation (WHO) has warned of an "infodemic" that undermines public trust in information at a time when transparency is essential.

 Here are some of the wilder conspiracy theories surrounding COVID-19 — and why you should ignore them.

 Claim: COVID-19 coronavirus was created in a Wuhan laboratory

 The notorious secrecy of the Chinese government offers many possibilities for false experts.

 In this case, a theory suggesting the virus had been created — accidentally or deliberately — in a laboratory at the Wuhan Disease Control and Prevention Centre has been widely rejected by outside experts.

-Twenty-seven international public health researchers released a statement30418-9/fulltext) in The Lancet to "strongly condemn" the conspiracy theories suggesting that COVID-19 had "no natural origin".
+Twenty-seven international public health researchers released a statement in The Lancet to "strongly condemn" the conspiracy theories suggesting that COVID-19 had "no natural origin".

 These experts also hailed the diligent and effective work of "scientists, public health professionals, and medical professionals of China, in particular".

 Addressing the wider 'infodemic', the researchers said: "The rapid, open and transparent exchange of data on this outbreak is now threatened by rumours and misinformation about its origins."